There was a girl who hated history class. I mean DETESTED.

 I embraced my adopted city.
 And found that I was amassing a small library of vintage books, ephemera and photocopies from the library.
 It became a bit of an obsession.
 So I started a little side business researching home histories for people.
 I even ended up on the cover of InTake (R.I.P.) evidently, someone young(ish) with a passion for history isn’t commonplace.

-After being rebuffed on the offer to contribute to another publication which was to be utilizing a “real historian” (I believe were the words), it occurred to me that a blog might be a fun way to share some of the nifty things I had unearthed in my research.
+After being rebuffed on the offer to contribute to another publication which was to be utilizing a “real historian” (direct quote), it occurred to me that a this might be a fun way to share some of the nifty things I had unearthed in my research.
 So it was, two years ago today, that I started a blogspot account as a place to share some of my research and other discoveries about the city.
-I just started uploading things I loved and thought were cool and began a facebook page, and thought, if anyone else is interested too–great!
-And people have been so warm, welcoming, kind and appreciative for these puzzle pieces of the city’s past, that I love sharing them.
+I just started uploading things I loved and thought were cool and began a facebook page, and thought, if anyone else was interested too–great!
+And people have been so warm, welcoming, kind and appreciative for these puzzle pieces of the city’s past, that I love sharing.
 So much so, that after losing my gainful employment last year, I thought that maybe I could find a way to live the “Oprah” way by doing something I love.
-I’m still working on that part, but there are some very cool ideas germinating and I am optimistic about making them a reality in the very near future.